1995parham/dotfiles/README.md

 For installing [`ArchLinux`](https://archlinux.org/) from scratch with [`archinstall`](https://github.com/archlinux/archinstall/), please check [here](./archinstall).

-After many years struggling with `archinstall`, I decided to use [`EndeavourOS`](https://endeavouros.com/).
-Using it, I have system ready soon, and it doesn't have many preinstalled software and configuration.
-Experience was good until now and I hope I can stick with it.
-I worked with sway, but issues were too many (share screen is not working, screen flicks, etc.) and because of that I migrated to use i3 again.

-**You know, I am old now.**

 In case of using macOS, you already have the installed macOS (Use recovery mode by Press and hold the power button on your Mac until the system volume and the Options button appear).